samiranrl/Carrom_rl/README.md

 ## To Do

-- Try Real World Parameters (Separating Visualization from Computation)
-- Server Client Logic
+- Fix Bugs in Server Client Logic
+- Track Score
+- Initial Formation
+- Better Wells
 - Agent